ABA Therapy

 Natural Environment Teaching (NET)

 Natural Environment Teaching (NET) is a highly effective ABA technique that emphasizes teaching skills within a child's natural environment.
-This can include the home, school, and community settings.
-Unlike more structured ABA approaches, NET focuses on capitalizing on naturally occurring opportunities for learning.
+This can include the home, school, ABA clinics, and community settings.
+Unlike more structured ABA approaches, NET utilizes naturally occurring opportunities for learning.

 This approach to ABA therapy focuses on tapping into a child's natural interests and motivations, making learning more engaging and enjoyable.
 It is based on the understanding that skills learned in natural settings are more likely to transfer to other environments and situations.